 "I expect to make at least seven mistakes a round, therefore, when I make a bad shot, it's just one of the seven."

 Of course, what gave weight to Hagen’s persona was his often underrated talent and never overrated champion’s heart.
-Hagen won 11 professional major championships, second only to Jack Nicklaus’ total of 18.
+Hagen won 11 professional major championships, third only to Jack Nicklaus with 18 and Tiger Woods with 15.
 Between 1914 and 1929, he won the PGA Championship five times (four of them in a row, only the second time that has been accomplished in a major championship); the British Open four times and the U.S. Open twice.
 He also won the Western Open five times between 1916 and 1931 when it was widely considered a major championship.